 Importantly, if you have gone to the expense of buying an Exam preparation course or subscription, start using it straight away – don’t wait.
 We occasionally hear from candidates who wait until closer to the exam before using their course or subscription or exploring all the features and inclusions, meaning they have been practicing poor techniques that they now need to try to “unlearn” before the exam.
 They are not making the best use of their enrolment!
 Once you establish one way of studying, it’s more difficult to change or get out of that routine.
 So start as you mean to go on.
 They say it takes at least 28 days to establish a habit, so imagine if you’ve been working away with your exam preparation only to find you have been using less effective study techniques, or worse, ones that will actually impact your exam performance negatively!
 All that wasted time and effort down the metaphorical gurgler!

 Make the most use of Exam Preparation courses – you have likely spent a lot of money on them, so put them to good use.
-If enrolled in GPEx+ModMed courses, like Dr CCE or Dr KFP, we recommend booking your Medical Educator or Performance Coach 1:1 sessions earlier in your exam preparation journey so:
+If enrolled in GPEx+ModMed courses, like Dr MCQ, Dr CCE or Dr KFP, we recommend booking any included features like Medical Educator or Performance Coach 1:1 sessions earlier in your exam preparation journey so:

 • You are not practicing poor exam techniques with your study partner (start well)

-• You can take advantage of the feedback received (e,g., Medical Educators will give you feedback on your mock exam performance – give yourself enough time to implement that feedback).
+• You can take advantage of the feedback received (e,g., Medical Educators will give you feedback on any cases or mock exam performances – give yourself enough time to implement that feedback).

 • You can book in times that suit you rather than fit into remaining times/days.